If you’re looking to enroll in Medicare this year, it’s important to understand the Medicare Part B eligibility requirements.

 - mental disorders

-Medicare Part B, as part of original Medicare, covers the diagnosis, treatment, and prevention of medical conditions.
+Medicare Part B covers the outpatient diagnosis, treatment, and prevention of medical conditions.

 Medicare Part B is just one option available to Medicare beneficiaries.
 However, the best coverage for you will depend entirely on your personal medical and financial situation.